SimplyCash Plus Business Credit Card from American Express

 You’ll earn 5% back on purchases made in the following categories combined: U.S. office supply stores and on wireless telephone services purchased directly from U.S. service providers (on up to $50,000 in purchases per year, then 1% on purchases made thereafter).

-You’ll also earn 3% cash back from your choice of one of eight categories:
+You’ll also earn 3% cash back (on the first $50,000 spent) from your choice of one of eight categories:

 - Airfare purchased directly from airlines.